latolukasz/beeorm-doc/docs/guide/crud.md

 always use `FlushMany()` instead of running Flush()` many times.
 :::

-Every time new entity is saved in MySQL BeeORM automatically set inserted primary key in `ID` field.
+Every time new entity is saved in MySQL, BeeORM automatically sets inserted primary key in `ID` field.
 Each entity provides getter `GetID()` that is useful if you pass type `beeorm.Entity` in your code: